bill2009/lcc1802/include/devkit/readme.txt

 When using the PIXIE_PATTERN variant the spriteshape array needs to define 16 bits per sprite line where the 8 bit sprite pattern is repeated shifted one bit 8 times.

+When using PIXIE_PATTERN also SPRITE_HEIGHT will be used, if not defined default SPRITE_WIDTH is 4 and SPRITE_HEIGHT is 4 when used with RES=32, 8 with RES=64 and 16 with RES=128.
+If only sprites with size 1x1 are used it is recommended to set SPRITE_WIDTH to 1 as well to use the most optimised code.

 Example for a PIXIE_PATTERN sprite 1 pixel wide and high:

+#define SPRITE_WIDTH 1
+#define SPRITE_HEIGHT 1

 static const uint8_t shape[] =
 {